Guide on how to save money for travel

-In touristy places, you can expect to pay a premium on dinner plates.
-These dishes could be identical to what’s served during lunchtime, yet you’ll still have to pay more because it’s dinner.
+In touristy places, expect to pay a premium on dinner plates.
+Though these dishes could be identical to what’s served at lunch, you’ll always end up paying more because it’s dinner.
 As such, it’s a good idea to eat out at restaurants during the day instead of the evening, whenever possible.

 How students can find great vacation bargains

 If you’re a student, you should always bring your student ID on vacation.
 In many destinations, particularly in Europe, you can get free or discounted admission at major tourist attractions, including museums.
 In many cases, these discounts apply to senior citizens as well.
 This is definitely one of the best money saving travel tips for college students.